DFE-Digital/teaching-vacancies-design-history/app/posts/2023-07-21-improving-the-jobseeker-create-an-account-journey.md

   - searching_for_a_job
 ---

-We've been exploring how we can reduce support requests on our service when jobseekers struggle creating accounts.
+We've been exploring how we can reduce support requests on our service when jobseekers have problems creating accounts.

-Previously, if jobseekers did not press the confirmation link to confirm their email address in a given amount of time the link became invalid.
-This then required manual approval from service support if the jobseeker wanted to continue creating an account.
+Previously, some jobseekers faced difficulties when the confirmation link sent to their email address became invalid due to not being selected within a specific time frame.
+Consequently, they had to seek manual approval from our service support to proceed with their account creation.

-We've redesigned this journey to enable jobseekers to re-request a verification link to be sent to their email if they try to sign-in or select the verification link in the email after it has expired.
+We've redesigned this journey to enable jobseekers to re-request a verification link to be sent to their email if they try to sign-in or select the link in the email after it has expired.

 This will prevent a known pain point for jobseekers when creating an account, and reduce the time needed from support teams to help with accounts.